rathiromil13/Info_Viz_HW4/README.md

 ## Solution 3

-### Calculate and Visualize the proportion of each district’s total funding that will be lost.
+### Calculate the proportion of enrolled students by disability status (students with an IEP under IDEA) for each district.

 ![Distribution of Proportion of Enrolled Disabled Students](Figures/q3.png)
 ###### Figure 5:Distribution of Proportion of Enrolled Disabled Students